Those Who Serve

 See Story: https://www.nytimes.com/2017/06/13/nyregion/catholic-church-gays-mass-newark-cathedral.html

-Dr. Melinda Moore
+Dr. Melinda Moore, Kentucky

 Melinda Moore is a Licensed Psychologist and Assistant Professor in the Department of Psychology at Eastern Kentucky University.
 She holds a Ph.D. in Clinical Psychology from The Catholic University of America.